-The word, "Christian," is transliterated from the Greek meaning, "Christ one" or "little Christ."
+The word, “Christian,” is transliterated from the Greek meaning, “Christ one” or “little Christ.”
 Who is it that the term is applied to?
-Verse 26 plainly states that it is the "disciples."
+Verse 26 plainly states that it is the “disciples.”
 Who are these disciples and who were they disciples of?
-Verses 20,21 tell us that these are either Greeks or Hellenized Jews that have heard the gospel and are now believers in Jesus Christ.
+Verses 20-21 states that these are either Greeks or Hellenized Jews that have heard the gospel and are now believers in Jesus Christ.
 A disciple by definition is someone who follows the teachings of someone else in order to become like them.
-Luke 6:40 states this plainly – "A pupil (disciple – maqhthV) is not above his teacher; but everyone, after he has been fully trained, will be like his teacher."
+Luke 6:40 states this plainly – “A pupil (disciple – maqhthV) is not above his teacher; but everyone, after he has been fully trained, will be like his teacher.”
 Those who had heard the gospel and believed and were now followers of the teachings of Jesus Christ were first called Christians in Antioch.

 For example, in Acts 6:7 (NASB) we find, And the word of God kept on spreading; and the number of the disciples continued to increase greatly in Jerusalem, and a great many of the priests were becoming obedient to the faith.
 Those who were obedient to the faith were called “the disciples.”

-In Acts 9:1 (NASB) we find, "Now Saul, still breathing threats and murder against the disciples of the Lord, went to the high priest."
-The people Saul was seeking to persecute were "the disciples."
+In Acts 9:1 we find, “Now Saul, still breathing threats and murder against the disciples of the Lord, went to the high priest.”
+The people Saul was seeking to persecute were “the disciples.”